-- Bash the digestive biscuits until crumbed (I do mine with the end of a rolling pin).
+- Bash the digestive biscuits until crumbed (I do mine in a bowl with the end of a rolling pin).

 - Combine the chocolate and biscuit mixture by stirring well and pour into a 9″ flan or shallow pie dish.
 Press down firmly with the back of a spoon to line the dish both bottom and sides.
 Place in the fridge to set for 30 minutes or so.